Cloud-based accounts payable: What it is and how it works

 How to choose the right cloud-based AP solution

-A thorough cost analysis should include implementation fees, user training, ongoing support, and any customization you might need.
+Your cost analysis should cover implementation fees, user training, ongoing support, and any customization you need.
 Add up these expenses for a true total cost of ownership.
-Then, compare those costs with the savings you’ll gain from reduced processing times, less paper, and fewer payment errors to get a clear view of your ROI for automating accounts payable.
+Then, compare those costs with the savings you'll gain from reduced processing times, less paper, and fewer payment errors to get a clear view of your ROI for automating accounts payable.

 See how each solution manages your specific AP workflows.
 Pay close attention to the user interface, mobile features, and how the system handles exceptions or approval routing.
 Even the most advanced features won't help if your team finds the system too complex to use.